Asako Yuzuki: Career

 (伊藤くん A to E, Itō-kun A to E), a series of linked short stories about different women who are each interested in the same man, was published in 2013 by Gentosha.
 Ito-kun A to E was nominated for the 150th Naoki Prize, marking Yuzuki's first nomination for the prize.
 She did not win, as the 150th Naoki Prize was awarded to Makate Asai and Kaoruko Himeno.
 The book was later adapted into the 2017 romantic comedy television series The Many Faces of Ito, starring Fumino Kimura and directed by Ryūichi Hiroki.
 A movie version was also released in theaters.

 Yuzuki was subsequently nominated for the Naoki Prize several more times.
 Her novel Diana the Book Clerk (本屋さんのダイアナ, Honya-san no Daiana), a story about a years-long friendship between two girls from different backgrounds, was published by Shinchosha in 2014 and nominated for the 151st Naoki Prize.
 She did not win, as the award went to Hiroyuki Kurakawa.
 In 2015 Yuzuki's novel Nile Perch Women's Club (ナイルパーチの女子会, Nairu pāchi no joshikai), a story about two women whose lives intersect as one blackmails the other, was published by Bungeishunjū.
 Nile Perch Women's Club won the 28th Yamamoto Shūgorō Prize.
 It was also nominated for the 153rd Naoki Prize, but the award went to comedian Naoki Matayoshi.

 Yuzuki's fourth Naoki Prize nomination came in 2017, when her novel BUTTER was nominated for the 157th Naoki Prize.
 BUTTER, a story about a reporter investigating a woman accused of luring men with her cooking and then killing them, was loosely based on an actual series of suspicious deaths of middle-aged men that led to murder convictions and a death sentence for Kanae Kijima.
 Yuzuki did not win the 157th Naoki Prize, as the award went to Shogo Sato.

 In 2018, Yuzuki's novel Date Cleansing (デートクレンジング, Dēto kurenjingu) was published by Shōdensha.
 The following year she was nominated a fifth time for the Naoki Prize, for her book Magical Grandma (マジカルグランマ, Majikaru Guranma).

+Yuzuki's 2017 novel BUTTER was translated into English by Polly Barton and published in 2024, her first book to be published in English.
+It was named Waterstones Book of the Year 2024.